 The competences acquired will be validated by the course organisers on the Europass mobility.

 What makes Euneos the leading course provider in Europe?

 Euneos consistently has regards to challenges and retaliates by offering multiple options for quality courses to its clients following the Quality Standards for courses under Key Action 1 as required by the European Commission.

-Refugees and Migrants - How to use ICT in Teaching and Learning on-site courses take place in Helsinki/Vantaa, Finland.
-Refuges and Migrants - How to use ICT in Teaching and Learning are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.
+The Integrated curriculum – Teaching global skills on-site courses take place in Helsinki, Finland.
+Integrated curriculum – Teaching global skills are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.

 > planned courses

 Euneos has an international team of trainers who are the most experienced in the field of their expertise.
-Meet Euneos' trainers for the Refugees and Migrants - How to use ICT in Teaching and Learning course:
+Meet Euneos' trainers for the Integrated curriculum - Teaching Global Skills course: